Chomenor/ioef-cmod/new-filesystem-readme.md

 The standard fs_servercfg setting does not change the directory for game module logs and other files written by the server.
 Files will still be written to the standard locations (e.g. fs_game or com_basegame).

 The setting "fs_servercfg_writedir" can be set to force a certain write directory for the server.
 This could be the same directory as the primary fs_servercfg directory, but it is possible to use any directory name.
-Example: ```set fs_servercfg_writedir servercfg```
+Example: ```set fs_servercfg_writedir serverlogs```

 ### Server Source Limiting